AlexisTessier/jakes-gordon-growing-packer/README.md

 The packing algorithm is from [here](https://github.com/jakesgordon/bin-packing)

-I just wrap it in a custom API (including the sort methods proposed by [Jakes Gordon](https://github.com/jakesgordon) ) and make it accesible via npm since [that issue](https://github.com/jakesgordon/bin-packing/issues/1) is still opened.
+I just wrap it in a custom API (including the sort methods proposed by [Jake Gordon](https://github.com/jakesgordon) ) and make it accesible via npm since [that issue](https://github.com/jakesgordon/bin-packing/issues/1) is still opened.